AdvDebug/AntiCrack-DotNet/README.md

 # AntiCrack-DotNet
-project contains a lot of anti debugging and anti virtualization techniques.
+project contains a lot of anti debugging and anti virtualization techniques, etc....